carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 information.
 An optional group is defined by wrapping a set of elements within `()` followed by a `?` and has the following requirements:

-*   The first element of the group must either be a literal or an operand.
+*   The first element of the group must either be a literal, attribute, or an operand.
     -   This is because the first element must be optionally parsable.
 *   Exactly one argument variable within the group must be marked as the anchor of the group.